roman-milk/roman-milk.github.io/jezebels.md

  "True," I said, grinning at her.

  The steaks were cooked to perfection, as was everything else.
 During dinner, we talked about fear.
 Fear of commitment.
 Fear of being in a relationship forever.
 Only Mary didn't admit to those fears.
 She said that when she met me, she knew I was right for her and her friends.
 After dinner, I started on the dishes.
-Report_Story #3